ThatGuySam/grandocs/src/docs/grandMA2/ws_keyboard_shortcuts/en/3.9/index.md

 			</div>

 		<div class="important"><strong>Important:</strong><br>
-Keyboard shortcuts are only available on a grandMA2 onPC.</div>
+1. Keyboard shortcuts are only available on a grandMA2 onPC.<br>
+2. Keyboards that have a different keyboard layout, as opposed to German keyboards, do not support all default keyboard shortcuts.&nbsp;<br>
+If this should be the case with your keyboard, adjust the shortcuts affected.
+To transfer these to other show files and/or stations, use the Import/Export function.
+For more information on how adjust the shortcuts see <a href="/Topic/a8154ae3-022a-4e2a-8c3a-fb36f95d66bf">export or import keyboard shortcuts</a>.&nbsp;</div>

 <p>The go to the keyboard shortcuts press the <span class="hardkey">Setup</span> and under tab <strong>Console </strong>tap <span class="softkey">Edit Keyboard Shortcuts</span>.</p>